 Like a Boss

 My design business is just that — a business.
 And one where I support my clients and other marketing agencies who need a reliable, extremely creative, thinking designer.
-As a remote designer, I like to think of myself as part of your distributed team, or team that appears occasionally in person (but mostly I work out of my dedicated home office (click on the video below for a peek) or Luminary in NYC), using tools and strategies to keep your projects moving.
+As a remote designer, I like to think of myself as part of your distributed team, or team that appears occasionally in person (but mostly I work out of my dedicated home office or Luminary in NYC), using tools and strategies to keep your projects moving.

 But with all the news in the past weeks about Coronavirus, many people who aren’t used to working remotely or working with those who work remotely are being forced to adapt quickly to this temporary new normal.